danillouz/dans.garden/content/Computer networks/Nagle's algorithm.md

 1. As long as the sender has a packet it received no ACK for.
 2. Keep buffering until it has a "full packet".

-This is sometimes called "nagling" and is controlled via `TCP_NODELAY`, which is usually _enabled_ by default.
+This is sometimes called "nagling" and is usually _enabled_ by default.

 > [!note]
+> Nagle's algorithm is controlled via `TCP_NODELAY`.
 > Enabling `TCP_NODELAY` _disables_ Nagle's algorithm.

 ## ACK delays